Comparing Presto and Netflix Australia side by side - who is better?

 What is Presto?

-After Foxtel Play failed to impress Australian consumers, and with Netflix Australia on the horizon, Australia’s long time entertainment provider, Foxtel, had to come up with something new if they were to stay ahead of the competition.
+After Foxtel Play (now known as Foxtel Now) failed to impress Australian consumers, and with Netflix Australia on the horizon, Australia’s long time entertainment provider, Foxtel, had to come up with something new if they were to stay ahead of the competition.
 The result of this panic was their streaming service, Presto.

 Released in March of 2014, the service began its run purely as a movie streaming service.
 In December last year, with Netflix fast approaching, Presto added a TV package to their services.
 And in March this year, Foxtel and Seven West Media became partners with equal footing in the company, each holding 50% interest in the joint venture.
 This partnership looks to usher a range of popular free-to-air shows, like Home and Away, to streaming video on demand (SVOD).